TaitoUnited/taito-cli/README.md

 Alternatively you can also implement a set of taito-cli plugins for the infrastructure in question (see the next chapter).

-> NOTE: When adding commands to your package.json, you are encouraged to follow the predefined command set that is shown by running `taito b-help`.
+> NOTE: When adding commands to your package.json, you are encouraged to follow the predefined command set that is shown by running `taito taito-help`.
 The main idea behind *taito-cli* is that the same predefined command set works from project to project, no matter the technology or infrastructure.

 ## Custom plugins